bnhmmr/cherzyz/README.md

 just know if u got followed ur cool <

-HI im elysia, vinestaff kin!  prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )
+! . .HI im elysia, vinestaff kin!  prefer to be called cherry u can use venus/ven but its mostly for close friends or ppl i allow to ( @bnhmmr )

+. .
 Im really hard to talk to and im uncomfortable person to have around, keep in mind that im a minor so just dont be weird. english is NOT my first language so if im wrong just ignore it PLEASE, swipe down to see my int, iwec and dni list!

-i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn,
+. .i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn,

 ![image alt](https://github.com/Cherzyz/Cherzyz/blob/9f82ec14a96f0908f1c7837383607c5a36c8a0e3/elysia%20gif%20honkai%20impact%203rd%20hi3%20hoyo%20banner%E2%80%A6.gif)

-INT
+!.INT

 -feel free to interact with me! artists, cosplayers, cuddlers, mute and as long as youre not on dni list

-IWEC
+!.IWEC

 -people -13 and +17, genshin players, yumeshippers, 4saken

-DNI
+!.DNI

 -its pretty simple, dont feel offended if you are here its just a type of warning..weirdos, covering people, TADC and murder drones fans/cosps, racists, proshippers,